landlord guides

 Some landlord policies offer emergency cover — also known as home emergency insurance — which provides 24/7 access to contractors for urgent issues such as boiler breakdowns, burst pipes, or electrical failures.

 This is particularly useful if you manage properties yourself rather than through an agent.
 Having a single number to call for emergency repairs gives both you and your tenant confidence that problems will be handled quickly.
+A landlord in Liverpool with emergency cover had a burst pipe attended within two hours on a Sunday morning — avoiding £3,000 in water damage to the flat below.
+Without emergency cover, finding a plumber on a Sunday could have taken 8–12 hours, allowing water damage to spread and triple the repair bill.

 How the Renters' Rights Act Affects Your Insurance Needs